sbabbi/engunits/README.md

 # Introduction

 `Engunits` is a C++14 library that provides compile-time dimensional analysis.
-It aims to help developers in the physics and engineering field, allowing to catch bugs much earlier in the developement process, while mantaining zero runtime overhead.
+It aims to help developers in the physics and engineering field, allowing to catch bugs much earlier in the development process, while maintaining zero runtime overhead.

-It works by allowing the user to attach a unit to an integral type (such as double), and then wrapping all the operators and common mathematical functions in order to check that the units used are compatible, emitting a compiler error through `static_assert` if they are not.
+It works by allowing the user to attach a unit to an arithmetic type (such as double), and then wrapping all the operators and common mathematical functions in order to check that the units used are compatible, emitting a compiler error through `static_assert` if they are not.

 Additionally, the library support explicit unit conversions, in order to automatically convert units to and from the S.I. system, without hard-coded constants hanging around in the code.